Tell the stories that matter

 Applications are reviewed on an ongoing basis.
 Students may be admitted to the program for the fall, winter, or spring quarters.

 Submit an online application, official transcripts, statement of purpose, writing sample, and résumé or curriculum vitae.

 You’ll take three core journalism courses and up to nine electives.

-of 2016 MA Journalism grads were employed, continuing their education or not seeking employment within six months of graduation
+of 2017 College of Communication master’s degree recipients were employed or continuing their education within six months of graduation

 Our student media outlets were awarded more than 15 major student journalism awards in 2016